draande/rock-paper-scissors-world/README.md

 This is my take on Rock Paper Scissors!
 It’s a CustomTkinter + Pygame GUI game with sound effects, particle effects, and multiple cultural variations of RPS.
-Basically… it’s way cooler than normal Rock Paper Scissors.
+Basically… it’s a way cooler version of Rock Paper Scissors.

 ---